onefrankguy/frankmitchell.org/posts/hit-boxes-matter-on-the-mobile-web.md

 Turns out it felt all wrong.

 Hard Vacuum: Recon is a memory game.
-As you fly over rocks, you scan them by touch them, which reveals the ice underneath.
+As you fly over rocks, you scan them by touching them, which reveals the ice underneath.
 Match two icicles of the same size, and your copter gets a little more fuel so you can keep flying.
 Icicles come in three sizes, big, medium, and small, but rocks are just one size, small.